 \y{.33}

-Temperature pixels in the two bimodules are situated distally from the precipitation pixels, but the temperature and precipitation pixels within a bimodule form blocks of contiguous geographical regions.
-Since BSP did not use any location information while searching for these bimodules, these effects might have a common spatial origin.
+Temperature pixels in Bimodules 1 and 2 are situated distally from the precipitation pixels, but the temperature and precipitation pixels within each bimodule form blocks of contiguous geographical regions.
+Since BSP did not make use of any location information when searching for bimodules, these effects might have a common spatial origin.

-The locations from the bimodules occupy large geographical areas {on the map}.
-The precipitation pixels from the bimodule on the left in Figure \ref{fig: CRU_offset} form a vertical stretch around the eastern edge of the Great Plains and are correlated with temperature {pixels} in large areas of land in the Pacific Northwest, Alaska, {and} Mexico.
-In the second bimodule Figure \ref{fig: CRU_offset} (right) precipitation {pixels} in the southern Great Plains around Oklahoma are strongly correlated {with} temperature pixels in the Northwestern Great Plains.
+The locations regions identified by the bimodules occupy large geographical areas.
+The precipitation pixels from Bimodule 1 form a vertical stretch around the eastern edge of the Great Plains and are correlated with temperature pixels in large areas of the Pacific Northwest, Alaska, and Mexico.
+In Bimodule 2 precipitation in the southern Great Plains around Oklahoma is strongly correlated with temperature in the Northwestern Great Plains.
 An anomalously hot summer Oregon in one year in the Northwest suggests an anomalously rainy growing season in the following year in the Southern Great Plains.
-Pixel-wise positive correlations are confirmed in \smref{sec:climate-appendix}.

-The coastal proximity in all the temperature clusters suggest influences of oscillations in sea surface temperatures.
+Pixel-wise positive correlations are discussed in \smref{sec:climate-appendix}.
+The coastal proximity of all the temperature clusters suggest influences of oscillations in sea surface temperatures.
 Aforementioned patterns from both bimodules map to locations of agricultural productivity, such as in Oklahoma and Missouri (Figure \ref{fig: CRU_offset}).